Our safety and economic functions are driven by EU and UK legislation – and we are accountable to Parliament and the public.

-We regulate the rail industry's health and safety performance, we hold Network Rail and High speed 1 to account and we make sure that the rail industry is competitive and fair.
-We are also the monitor of Highways England.
+We regulate the rail industry's health and safety performance, we hold Network Rail and High Speed 1 to account, and we make sure that the rail industry is competitive and fair.
+We are also the monitor of Highways England and we have economic regulatory functions in relation to railways in Northern Ireland and the UK section of the Channel Tunnel.

 ORR and rail safety

-Britain now has one of the safest railways in Europe – for passengers and for workers.
+Britain has one of the safest railways in Europe – for passengers and for workers.
 We regulate health and safety for the entire mainline rail network in Britain, as well as London Underground, light rail, trams and the heritage sector.
-It's our responsibility to ensure that those responsible make Britain's railways safe for passengers and provide a safe place for staff to work.
+We want to make sure that our railways are safe not just a safe mode of transport but also a safe place to work.

 Our role includes: